opensearch-project/sql/docs/dev/Pagination-v2.md

 #### Abstract Plan tree

 Abstract Plan Tree for non-paged requests remains unchanged.
-The `QueryPlan`, as a top entry`, has a new optional field `pageSize`, which is not defined for non-paged requests.
+The `QueryPlan`, as a top entry, has a new optional field `pageSize`, which is not defined for non-paged requests.

 ```mermaid
 classDiagram